About Sonya Sanmateu, LCSW, CEDS

 Whether it’s an eating disorder, harsh self-talk, or patterns you can’t seem to shift—these experiences don’t come out of nowhere.
 They often develop for a reason, even if that reason isn’t immediately clear.

-Together, we’ll begin to understand what these patterns are doing for you, what they may be protecting, and what they’re asking for instead.
+Together, we’ll begin to understand what these patterns may be protecting, managing, or trying to communicate—and what might become possible beyond them.

 Because meaningful change begins with compassionate understanding.

-You may be someone who appears composed and in control, while internally feeling pressure, self-criticism, or exhaustion.
-You’re used to showing up for others, meeting expectations, and holding it all together—even when it comes at a cost.
+You may be someone who appears composed and capable, while internally carrying pressure, self-criticism, or exhaustion.
+You may be used to showing up for others, meeting expectations, and holding it all together—even when it comes at the expense of your own needs, emotions, or sense of self.

 In our work together, we’ll honor the strength that’s gotten you here, while also creating space to question the patterns that are no longer serving you.
 By understanding the deeper roots of these patterns, you can begin to relate to yourself with more compassion and move toward a version of yourself that feels more grounded, authentic, and at ease.